data-lessons/library-shell-DEPRECATED/lesson-materials/2015-09-29_Libcarp-lesson-two.md

 #### NER Demo

-Although Named Entity Recognition relies on a number of processes we need to critique, it can be run across texts quickly and simply from the command line.
+**SLIDE** Although Named Entity Recognition relies on a number of processes we need to critique, it can be run across texts quickly and simply from the command line.
 We start by setting the named entity recognition running on a txt (here on a text with punctuation removed)

 `stanford-ner/ner.sh gulliver-noheadfootpunct.txt > gulliver_ner.txt`